michael-aguilar-web/broccosite-v3/brain-dump/2023-02-05-the-n2nbl-strategy.md

 this loop is built upon assumption \#4:

+> [!note] assumption \#4:
-> assumption \#4: you are only going to do something if that matters to you, if you don't feel like doing it then it simply does not matter to you.
+> you are only going to do something if that matters to you, if you don't feel like doing it then it simply does not matter to you.
 This baseline of what **actually matters** is completely different depending on the person

 the main idea here is that you kinda have to do some testing to find that personal baseline of what **actually matters**.
 For example, if I wanted to pick up something like basket weaving because it seemed interesting at the time, but I don't actually put a plan in motion to pursue basket weaving, then basket weaving is simply something that doesn't actually matter to me.